jmeistrich/jmeistrich.github.io/_posts/travel/2013-11-20-lifestyles.md

 categories: travel
 ---

-The overall goal for the next few years of my life is to live a totally different lifestyle every three months.
 My life, which was until two years ago fairly typical, has involved a lot of very long phases.
 I was locked up in school until I was 22.
 Then I worked at a big software company until I was 26.
 During those times I didn't really do much else.
-For most of my 26th year I was a vagabond, traveling quickly for four months and bouncing around purposelessly for 8 months.
+Then for most of my 26th year I was a vagabond, traveling [too quickly]({% post_url travel/2013-11-18-travel-speed %}) for four months and bouncing around purposelessly for 8 months.
 In my 27th year I lived in San Francisco and worked busily on starting a company.

 Now at 28 I want to make a drastic change and experience more.
 Every three months or so I will stop what I'm doing and go do something completely different.
 I will keep working on my company, but from different places while doing different things.
+This might not be possible.
+I might get tired of it.
+I might want to stop and settle down.
+But I think it's a good goal.

-#Tentative Itinerary (subject to change):
+**Tentative Itinerary (subject to change):**<br>
 **Fall '13:** Singapore.
 Eat the  best food every day.<br>
 **Winter '14:** Beaches of New Zealand and Australia.
 Swim all the time.
 Play a lot of Frisbee.
 Study Japanese.<br>
 **Spring '14:** Japan.
 Become conversationally fluent in Japanese.<br>